ArduPilot/ardupilot_wiki/dev/source/docs/mavlink-requesting-data.rst

 The ground station or companion computer can request the data it wants (and the rate) using one of the following methods:

    - Set the ``SRx_`` parameters to cause the autopilot to pro-actively send groups of messages on start-up.
-This method is easy to set-up for a small number of drones but is not recommended for most applications.
+This method is easy to set-up for a small number of drones but is not recommended for most applications
    - Send `REQUEST_DATA_STREAM <https://mavlink.io/en/messages/common.html#REQUEST_DATA_STREAM>`__ messages to set the rate for groups of messages
    - Send a `SET_MESSAGE_INTERVAL <https://mavlink.io/en/messages/common.html#MAV_CMD_SET_MESSAGE_INTERVAL>`__ command (within a `COMMAND_LONG <https://mavlink.io/en/messages/common.html#COMMAND_LONG>`__ message) to precisely control the rate of an individual message.
+Note this is only supported on ArduPilot 4.0 and higher
-Note this is only support on ArduPilot 4.0 and higher
+   - Send a `_REQUEST_MESSAGE <https://mavlink.io/en/messages/common.html#MAV_CMD_REQUEST_MESSAGE>`__ command (within a `COMMAND_LONG <https://mavlink.io/en/messages/common.html#COMMAND_LONG>`__ message) to request a single instance of a message.
+Note this is only supported on ArduPilot 4.0 and higher

-More details of these methods can be found below
+More details of these methods can be found below.

 Using SRx Parameters
 --------------------